RimRaider639/Lint/readme.md

 https://wide-eyed-pinafore-duck.cyclic.app/products?page=1&limit=100
 ```

-- Any key in the product can be used as a filter.
+- Any key in the product schema can be used as a filter.

 - Query `category` can be used to filter 0th index of category tree array.
 Similarly `subCategory`, `sub2Category` & `sub3Category` can be used to filter 1st, 2nd & 3rd index of the category tree array simultaneously.